This post may contain affiliate links. Read my disclosure policy here.

-For a refreshing summer cocktail, try this Raspberry, Pomegranate and Pear Bellini recipe.
+For a refreshing cocktail that’s perfect for Valentine’s Day or any other celebration, try this Raspberry, Pomegranate and Pear Bellini recipe.
 I’ve also included an option for a non-alchoholic version of this tasty drink.

 When it comes to cocktails, if it has fresh fruit and it sparkles, I am going to like it.